danwin007/301-book-app/README.md

 5:00pm: Got to class early.
 Going to try and build out Details page before Brett gets in.

+6:30pm: Got the details page to load correctly.
+You can click from homepage to details page for individual books now.
+Gonna start adding buttons for Update/Delete on details page now.

+7:05pm: Buttons live now.
+Worked on some minor CSS as well.
+Need to build routes and forms for update/delete before working on functionality.

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->